TzuChieh/TzuChieh.github.io/pages/photon_v2/photon_v2_build_from_source.md

 | CMAKE_BUILD_TYPE | release | When set, build binaries with optimizations enabled; otherwise no optimization is done. |
 | BUILD_ENGINE_TEST | ON (default: OFF)     | Build unit tests.
 They should be executed from the build folder. |
 | BUILD_EDITOR_JNI | ON (default: OFF)     | Build JNI for Photon Studio. |

+You can also obtain a complete list of options with descriptions by running `cmake -LAH` in the project root.